icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The value of the JSON string data in the hreflang does not conform to Language-Tag syntax."
 }
 ```
-    9. If the JSON name _value_ exists, the value shall pass the test Web URI validation [webUriValidation] defined in this document.
+    9. If the JSON name _value_ exists, the value shall pass the test Web URI validation [[webUriValidation]][id-webUriValidation] defined in this document.
 ``` json
 {
   "code": -10609,